runatlantis/atlantis/runatlantis.io/docs/policy-checking.md

 ![Policy Check Apply Status Failure](./images/policy-check-apply-status-failure.png)

-Any failures need to either be addressed in a successive commit, or approved by a blessed owner.
-This approval is independent of the approval apply requirement which can coexist in the policy checking workflow.
-After an approval, the apply can proceed.
+Any failures need to either be addressed in a successive commit, or approved by top-level owner(s) of policies or the owner(s) of the policy set in question.
+Policy approvals are independent of the approval apply requirement which can coexist in the policy checking workflow.
+After policies are approved, the apply can proceed.

 ![Policy Check Approval](./images/policy-check-approval.png)